AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-about.md

    }
    ```

-   You can set the `stagesize` modifier either in the viewer preset record in Dynamic Media Classic, or pass it explicitly with the viewer initialization code with `params` collection, or as an API call as described in the Command Reference section, like the following:
+   You can set the `stagesize` modifier either in the viewer preset record in Dynamic Media Classic.
+Or, you can pass it explicitly with the viewer initialization code with `params` collection, or as an API call as described in the Command Reference section, like the following:

    ```
     spinViewer.setParam("stagesize",